 Preserving Vintage Culture

 Despite modern conveniences added over the years, the hotel has made a conscious effort to maintain its early 20th-century vibe.
-Hotel Congress still uses rotary phones in each room, and its original elevator—an antique Otis from 1919—remains operational (and is said to be haunted… but more on that later).
+Hotel Congress still uses rotary-style phones in each room that connect to a fully operational 1930s switchboard at the front desk.
+The hotel is heated by its original boiler system, and rooms feature vintage radios and antique iron beds.
+There are no televisions—a deliberate choice to preserve the historic ambiance.

 The Cup Café, a popular eatery inside the hotel, offers more than just delicious local fare; it showcases vintage photographs, old press clippings, and snippets from the hotel’s eclectic past.
 For music lovers, the hotel also houses the iconic Club Congress, making it a cultural touchstone for both history and art.